 Holding these elections in May was meant to secure an easy victory for the incumbent – credited with a first-round victory in some polls.
 Postponing them, on the contrary, made the outcome much more uncertain, as Duda’s popularity could easily plummet if the health situation worsened or once the effects of the economic crisis started to kick in.

 Faced with this equation, PiS did not hesitate to disregard democratic and constitutional principles in order to maintain the election at all costs.
-Not only did the ruling party ignore the necessity to hold a free and fair election campaign, but it also pushed through changes to the electoral law a few weeks before election day. poland presidential election 2020
+Not only did the ruling party ignore the necessity to hold a free and fair election campaign, but it also pushed through changes to the electoral law a few weeks before election day. polish presidential election

 In the end, it was an agreement between the leaders of the two main coalition parties, Jaroslaw Kaczynski and Jaroslaw Gowin – both of whom hold no official position in government and are, from the constitutional point of view, simple MPs – that led to the non-organization of the elections on May 10.
 Duda’s probable presidential victory is bound to further weaken the rule of law and accentuate Poland’s democratic backsliding.